-Compared to Americans' ignorance about other African nations, in the late 20th century many civil rights and human rights activists became aware of South Africa.
-This awareness resulted from several points of identification between the USA and South Africa.
+Compared to Americans' general ignorance about African nations, in the late 20th century many American civil rights and human rights activists became aware of South Africa.
+This awareness was heightened by several points of identification between the USA and South Africa.
 However, the histories and ethnic dynamics of the two nations also differ in many respects.

-Similarity: Both nations have or had a white dominant culture and a black minority or repressed culture.
+Similarity: Both nations have or had a dominant white settler-colonialist culture and a native black minority or repressed culture.

 Difference: Different white-black ratios: African Americans constitute app.
 12% of USA population; black Africans app.
 80% or more of South African population.

 Similarity: In history of European colonialism, the USA and South Africa are both "settler colonies."
-In contrast to most colonization, where an outside nation controls a a nation's government and finances, settlers displace native peoples, taking possession of land and resources more or less permanently.
+In contrast to most colonization, where an outside nation controls a a nation's government and finances (e.g. India or Hong Kong), settlers displace native peoples, taking possession of land and resources more or less permanently.

-African populations also suffered greatly from European warfare, the slave trade, economic destabilization, and other forms of stress and exploitation, but African peoples had far more resistance to European diseases, so that native African populations rarely reached a point of no return.
+African populations also suffered greatly from European warfare, the slave trade, economic destabilization, and other forms of stress and exploitation, but African peoples had more resistance to European diseases, so native African populations more rarely reached a point of no return.

 Similarity: Both settler-nations maintained dominant-culture status through legal segregation.
 The USA's system was variously called Jim Crow, racial segregation or discrimination, or "separate but equal."
 The South African system was apartheid, an Afrikaans word for "separateness."
 (Afrikaans language is descended from Dutch, where "apartheid" = "apart-hood.")